-The Environmental Protection Agency as part of the National Rivers Monitoring Programme and now its replacement Water Framework Directive Monitoring Programme (operational since 2007), have monitored the Owencarrow Freshwater Pearl Mussel catchment since 1973.
+The Environmental Protection Agency as part of the National Rivers Monitoring Programme and now its replacement Water Framework Directive Monitoring Programme (operational since 2007), have monitored the Owenriff Freshwater Pearl Mussel catchment since 1971.
 The latest Q value assessments from the catchment were carried out in 2009.
-Table 4.4 summarises trends in water quality information as measured through the Q-value system from the Owencarrow catchment.
-The table is arranged with the tributary of the Owencarrow, the Calabber river detailed first, followed by the results for the Owencarrow river itself.
+Table 4.3 summarises trends in water quality information as measured through the Q-value system from the Owenriff catchment.
+The table is arranged with the site highest up in the catchment first on the Glengawbeg river, to the site lowest down in the catchment which is on the Owenriff river itself.